Welcome to today's edition of the Rush 24-7 podcast.

 Is that how you pronounce the name?

-Justin Bieber fell down a flight of stairs.
+Justin Bieber fell down a flight of stairs, was unconscious for five minutes.

-The boyfriend singer also suffered a concussion after slamming into a glass wall in Paris.
+The boyfriend singer also suffered a concussion after slamming into a glass wall in Paris, slammed his head into a glass wall during a concert in Paris earlier this month.

-Now clearly concerts are getting out of hand.
+Now clearly, concerts are getting out of hand.

-And I think it might be time to seriously considering appointing a federal advisory board here to examine the safety of these pop and rock concerts.
+We got concussions going on, we got we got artists falling downstairs and I think it might be time to seriously considering appointing a federal advisory board here to examine the safety of these pop and rock concerts.

 I mean you start suffering concussions despite all the safety precautions that are involved.